God of War video game collections

 God of War is an action-adventure video game series, the first era of which was loosely based on Greek mythology.
 Debuting in 2005, the series became a flagship title for the PlayStation brand and the character Kratos is one of its most popular characters.
-The series consists of nine games across multiple platforms; the first seven make up the Greek era of the series.
+The series consists of 10 games across multiple platforms; the first seven plus the 2026 title make up the Greek era of the series.
 Five of the Greek era games have been re-released through three separate compilations for the PlayStation 3 (PS3) platform: God of War Collection (2009), God of War: Origins Collection (2011), and God of War Saga (2012).
 With the exception of God of War III in the God of War Saga, each collection features remastered ports of the games that were not originally released on the PS3.
-God of War III was later remastered as God of War III Remastered and released on PlayStation 4 (PS4) in July 2015.
-God of War: Betrayal, God of War: Ascension, God of War (2018), and God of War Ragnarök are the only installments that have not been remastered for a newer platform or included in a collection.
+God of War III was later remastered as God of War III Remastered and released on PlayStation 4 in July 2015.
+In February 2026, Sony announced God of War Trilogy Remake, consisting of full remakes of the first three entries of the Greek era; at the time of its announcement, it was in very early development for the PlayStation 5.

-Each collection was praised for how the games were remastered, as well as their price.
+Each collection has been praised for how the games were remastered, as well as their price.
 IGN claimed that the God of War Collection was the "definitive way to play the game[s]".
 God of War Collection prompted Sony to make a new line of remastered games for the PlayStation 3 (which expanded to subsequent PlayStation consoles).
 Although the Origins Collection was criticized for its lack of new bonus content, IGN said that "Sony succeeded at making good games better".
 For the Saga, Digital Trends claimed it is "perhaps the best value buy for any console available".